-The Doctor and Vaughan join forces to defeat the Cybermen and the Brigadier sends in his troops to aid them.
+The Doctor and Vaughn join forces, and the Brigadier orders his troops to help them.

-Sue: You know, the Brig was a very handsome man back in the day.
+Sue: You know, the Brig was very handsome back in the day.

 Sue: I can’t wait for him to become a regular character.

-And then, just when you think Vaughan will achieve redemption by successfully disabling the Cybermens’ homing beacon, he is shot down by his former allies.
+And then, just when you think Vaughn will achieve redemption by successfully disabling the Cybermen’s homing beacon, he’s shot by his former allies.

 Sue: Is that it?

-Sue: That was a bit of an anti-climax.
+Sue: That was an anti-climax.
 Am I supposed to feel bad about him dying?
 Because I do.

-But wait!
-It’s still not over.
-Now we have to wait for a Russian rocket to take out the Cyberman mothership.
+But hold on!
+It ain’t over yet.
+Now we have to wait for a Russian rocket to take out the Cybermen’s mothership.

 Sue: They are certainly getting their money’s worth out of this stock footage.

-The episode concludes with Isobel and Captain Jimmy seeing off the Doctor and his companions, which now miraculously includes Jamie again.
+The episode concludes with Isobel bidding farewell to the Doctor and his companions, which now miraculously includes Jamie again.

 Sue: Not at all.
-In fact, I’m annoyed that he’s back.
-Can you imagine how dramatic it would have been if they’d have killed him.
+In fact, I’m annoyed he’s back.
+Can you imagine how dramatic it would have been if they’d have killed him?
 A bit of a wasted opportunity, if you ask me.
 And why isn’t Isobel taking any photos of the TARDIS?
-She says she wants to be a photo-journalist but she’s rubbish!top
+She says she wants to be a photo-journalist, but she’s rubbish!

 Sue: That was probably the most enjoyable story so far.
-It was heading for a 10/10 at one point but it’s probably at least one episode too long and the ending was vaguely disappointing.
-It was still very, very good, though.
+It was heading for a 10 out of 10 at one point, but it’s at least one episode too long, and the ending was vaguely disappointing.
+Still very, very good, though.